dbmi-bgm/granite/docs/utilities.md

 ## Utilities

 ### mpileupCounts
-mpileupCounts uses *Samtools* to access input BAM and calculates statistics for read pileups at each position in the specified region, returns counts in RCK format.
+mpileupCounts uses *Samtools* to access input BAM and calculates statistics for read pileups at each position in the specified region, returns read counts in RCK format.

 #### Arguments
 ```text